portadesign/starter-pimcore5/doc/Development_Documentation/18_Tools_and_Features/03_Scheduling.md

 '7', '76', 'object', '1474034700', 'publish', NULL, '1'
 ```

-When the `pimcore/cli/maintenance.php` script will finish processing jobs you could see the changes.
+When the `./bin/console pimcore:maintenance -j scheduledtasks` script will finish processing jobs you could see the changes.

 In the edit object view: